 Decrease Maintenance Time

 Not all outdoor planters are self-watering, but those that are can also save you time.
-They are excellent at keeping the soil perfectly moist.
-This is not only more convenient for you, but it also stimulates healthy root growth, which is beneficial to the plant—a firmer root base means a plant will be more prosperous and fruitful.
+They are excellent at keeping the garden soil perfectly moist.
+This is not only more convenient for you, but it also stimulates healthy root growth, which is beneficial to the plant roots—a firmer root base means a plant will be more prosperous and fruitful.

 Sunning your Plants

-Movable planters make it easy to get the sun on your plants.
-If you see that any of your plants aren't getting enough light, you can move them to a different location.
+Movable planters make it easy to get the sun on your potted plants.
+If you see that any of your plants aren't getting enough sun, you can move them to a different location.
 You can choose when and how your plants receive sunlight, shade, and water with movable planters.

 Keep Invasive Plants Contained